screepers/steamless-client/README.md

 ## Usage

-With default settings, access the client's server list page at http://localhost:8080/.
+View the server list page at http://localhost:8080/.
 This address can be changed with the `--host` and `--port` arguments.

-If the `--backend` argument is used, this URL will directly proxy the backend server and disable the server list page.

-If not using the `--backend` argument, you can use the format `http://localhost:8080/(SERVER_ADDRESS)/` to access different servers.
+Different servers can be accessed from the server list page, or using the url format `http://localhost:8080/(SERVER_ADDRESS)/`

 - For the official server: http://localhost:8080/(https://screeps.com)/